Enteroaggregative Escherichia coli: Symptoms and Causes

-Enteroaggregative Escheichia coli (EAEC) is a type of strain from E.coli.
+Enteroaggregative Escherichia coli (EAEC) is a type of strain from E.coli.
 E.coli causes intestinal infections, some intestinal infections include diarrhea, fever and abdominal pain.
 Most severe cases can lead to bloody diarrhea, dehydration or even kidney failure.
 People with weakened immune systems, young children, older adults and pregnant women are at increased risks for developing these complications.
 Symptoms of intestinal infection usually begin between 8 and 52 hours after you have been infected with E.coli, this is the incubation period.
 The incubation period is the time between catching an infection and symptoms appearing.